-- 25. All Aboriginal objects and places are protected under the NSW National Parks and Wildlife Act 1974.
+- 26. All Aboriginal objects and places are protected under the NSW National Parks and Wildlife Act 1974.
 It is an offence to knowingly disturb an Aboriginal site without a consent permit issued by the Office of Environment and Heritage (OEH).
 After the issuance of an AHIP over the Study Area works may continue.
-In the event of large dense concentrations of artefacts being encountered, works must cease in the vicinity and the site reassessed a qualified archaeologist. - 26.
-Relics are historical archaeological resources of local or State significance and are protected in NSW under the Heritage Act 1977.
-Relics cannot be disturbed except with a permit or exception/exemption notification.
-Should unanticipated relics be discovered during the course of the project, work in the vicinity must cease and an archaeologist contacted to make a preliminary assessment of the find.
-The Heritage Council will require notification if the find is assessed as a relic. - 27.
+In the event of large dense concentrations of artefacts being encountered, works must cease in the vicinity and the site reassessed a qualified archaeologist. - 27.
 Aboriginal ancestral remains may be found in a variety of landscapes in NSW, including middens and sandy or soft sedimentary soils.
-If any suspected human remains are discovered during any activity, you must: - Immediately cease all work at that location and not further move or disturb the remains. - Notify the NSW Police and OEH's Environmental Line on 131 555 as soon as practicable and provide details of the remains and their location.
-Not recommence work at that location until authorised in writing by OEH.
+If any suspected human remains are discovered during any activity, you must: - a.
+Immediately cease all work at that location and not further move or disturb the remains. - b.
+Notify the NSW Police and OEH's Environmental Line on 131 555 as soon as practicable and provide details of the remains and their location.
+Work is not to recommence at that location until authorised in writing by OEH.